jlaire/dlx-cpp/README.md

 TODO
 ====

-  - example/dlx: Option to show the result of `get_nodes_per_depth()`.
+  - example/dlx: Option to print `result.nodes_at_depth`.
   - example/dlx: Option to estimate the search tree with Monte Carlo.
   - Other examples: Option to dump the generated LinkedMatrix into a file for analysis.
-A hacky solution would be a macro that enables this within LinkedMatrix itself.
+A hacky solution would be an environment variable that enables this within LinkedMatrix itself.
   - CMake
   - More examples:
     * Polyominoes